yhzhou0131/instagram-api-clone/README.md

 **For user**

-- CRUD operations for user and post.
+- CRUD operations.
-- Like/dislike a post
+- Like/dislike a post.
 - Add/Delete/Edit a comment to the post.

 **For post**

-- CRUD operations
+- CRUD operations.

 ## Run code